wrhm/cryptoSuite/README.md

-cryptoSuite

-Empowers users to make and break a slew of encryptions with ease.
+cryptoSuite empowers users to make and break a slew of encryptions with ease.